Danmcaires/Blog-post/Blog-post.md

 #### Helm Controller

-The helm controller is an operator that allows the management of helm charts releases in a declarative way.
+The Helm controller is an operator that allows the management of Helm charts releases in a declarative way.
 The resource HelmRelease will define the desired state of a Helm release, and based on actions upon this resource (creation, deletion or mutation) the controller will perform Helm actions.